steve-perkins/ResumeFodder/README.md

 	be overwritten.
 Both filenames must have either a '.json' or '.xml' file extension.

-resume export <data filename> <output filename> <template filename>
+ResumeFodder.exe export <data filename> <output filename> <template filename>
-resume export resume.json resume.doc templates/plain.xml
+ResumeFodder.exe export resume.json resume.doc templates/plain.xml

 	The resume data file specified by the first parameter will published as a Microsoft Word file with the name specified by